j-yan783/j-yan_math.github.io/README.md

 #### In preparation
 3. Xianzhe Dai and Junrong Yan.
 Witten Deformation on Non-compact Manifold: Ray-Singer Analytic torsion
 4. Xianzhe Dai and Junrong Yan.
-The Non-semiclassical Weyl Law for Schrodinger Operators on Non-compact Manifolds
+The Non-semiclassical Weyl's Law for Schrodinger Operators on Non-compact Manifolds
 5. Xinxing Tang and Junrong Yan.
 Weil-Peterson Metric in the Landau-Ginzburg B-Models